Important Information Regarding Proof of Eligibility for and Access to the COVID Vaccine (Jan. 16)

-The Office of Financial Aid & Scholarship programs has created the emergency funding page for CARES Act funding.
-The Office of Financial Literacy has also created a COVID-19 resource page to help students manage their finances during the pandemic.
+The Office of Financial Literacy has created a COVID-19 resource page to help students manage their finances during the pandemic.

 For Prospective Students